csmith/centauri/README.md

   providers to try to get a certificate from, in order, if a route does not have an explicit `provider`.
 Default: `lego selfsigned`.
 - `OCSP_STAPLING` - whether to request certificates with the
-  "must-staple" extension and then automatically staple OCSP responses to them.
-If changing this setting you should manually remove Centauri's certificate store to ensure all certificates are regenerated with the new setting.
+  "must-staple" extension.
+Certificates with the "must-staple" extension will always have responses stapled, regardless of this setting.
+To force refresh all certificates after changing this setting, delete the `CERTIFICATE_STORE` file.
 Default: `false`.

 For the TCP frontend, the following options are used: